 ITEFLAC does not charge a provider or institute a fee for each student enrolled on their courses.

-*Payment is accepted via Bank Transfer, Bitcoin or other cryptocurrencies.
+*Payment is accepted via Bank Transfer or PayPal.